microsoft/QuantumLibraries/Design/meetings/2020/api-design-2020-11-05.md

 - Modify `QInt` → `QSignedInt`? `ControlledOnInt` could be confusing otherwise.
 - Add https://github.com/microsoft/qsharp-language/pull/41 as related issue.
 - What are the disadvantages to making parallel Microsoft.Quantum.Numerics namespace?
 Mainly about explaining change to user.
-- How much work to remove BigEndian?
+- How much work to remove `BigEndian`?
 Probably not much, since most BE support already removed.
 - **Action item**: Add detail to proposal about existing split between numerics package and arithmetic namespace.
 - **Action item**: Explain more about what existing code is broken by this proposal.
 - Fold into Q# standard library instead of Microsoft.Quantum.Numerics package?
 Probably not, lots of changes to tutorials, docs, etc. needed to support that.